Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

 ## Sample Execution
 One could run the script with the following command:

-`python chatbot.py --N_in=10 --N_out=20 --latent_dim=128 --vocab_size=10000 --train_file=Small_Data.json --filter_mode=1 --epoch=500 --batch_size=64 --split=0.35 --verbose`
+`python chatbot.py --n_in=10 --n_out=20 --latent_dim=128 --vocab_size=10000 --train_file=Small_Data.json --filter_mode=1 --epoch=500 --batch_size=64 --split=0.35 --verbose`

-If training, one should get the following: (if the cache is invalid or it's the first time running the script)
+When training, one should get something similar to the following: (if cached files are invalid)
 ```
 ```

-If loading a model, one should get the following: (if more than 1 model is saved)
+When loading a model, one should get something similar to the following: (if more than 1 model is saved)
 ```
 ```

 ## Movie Script Results
 **Data info:**

 The 'large' model saved in this repo was trained on [Cornell's Movie Dialogs dataset](training_data_scripts/CornellMovieDialogs_Raw.tsv).
-Said dataset came as a `.csv` file with 5 columns: LineID, characterID, movieID, character name and text.
-When converting the `.csv` file to the JSON file for the script, the following filters were applied: First, it only considers rows where the text is 20 tokens or less.
+Said dataset came as a CSV file with 5 columns: LineID, characterID, movieID, character name and text.
+When converting the CSV file to the JSON file for the script, the following filters were applied: First, it only considers rows where the text is 20 tokens or less.
 Next, for every row `i` that passes said first filter, the text of row `i` was a question and text of row `i+1` was the respective answer so long as the movieIDs were the same, characterIDs were different and LineIDs was consecutive.

 The 'small' model saved in this repo was trained on some handwritten [test data](training_data_scripts/dataset.txt).
 Each consecutive string in said dataset was a question-answer pair in the JSON file used for the vocab and training.